FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 ## Creating our models

 We now need to create some models that we will be using in our form.
 I like placing my models in a designated folder under `lib`.
-So let's create a new file in `lib\models\payment.dart`
+So let's create a new file in `lib\models\payment.dart`.

 ```dart
 class Payment {